-The story of The Times journalist and the Deliveroo driver
+The story of The Times journalist and the Christian Deliveroo driver

 Matthew Parris is one of the UK's top journalists and commentators.
 The former MP writes regularly for The Times and The Spectator.
 He is always worth reading – not just because of the quality of his writing but his always stimulating content.
 So, I was intrigued to read this comment in his Times column on 5 July which was headlined "Jesus Loves Me".